Filter Quotient Model Structures

-The aim of this paper is to introduce a novel technique for constructing new model structures from a given model structure without any presentability or accessibility requirement.
-The approach relies on the \emph{filter quotient} construction, which we review first.
+In the previous subsection, we discussed how established methods for constructing model structures commonly rely on finiteness assumptions or some ``small generation'' assumptions (\cref{subsec:newmodelcats}).
+However, motivated by the study of type theories and their models, we are interested in constructing model categories in a context where these assumptions do not hold (\cref{subsec:modelcatstypetheories}).
+The aim of this paper is to introduce a novel technique for constructing new model structures from a given model structure that uses the \emph{filter quotient} construction.
+At this point we review filter quotients in a more detailed manner.

-Given a category $\C$ with finite products and a suitable set of subterminal objects $\Phi$\footnote{An object $C$ is subterminal if the unique morphism to the terminal object is a mono.}, we can construct a new category $\C_\Phi$, known as the \emph{filter quotient category}, which has the same objects as $\C$, and where morphisms are given by equivalence classes of morphisms in $\C$, via an equivalence relation generated by $\Phi$.
+Given a category $\C$ with finite products and a suitable set of subterminal objects\footnote{An object $C$ is subterminal if the unique morphism to the terminal object is a mono.} $\Phi$, we can construct a new category $\C_\Phi$, known as the \emph{filter quotient category}, which has the same objects as $\C$, and where morphisms are given by equivalence classes of morphisms in $\C$, via an equivalence relation generated by $\Phi$.
 By construction it comes with a projection functor $P_\Phi\colon\C \to \C_\Phi$, which maps a morphism to its equivalence class.
 See \cref{subsec:filter quotient} for a detailed review.

-In this paper we show that if the original category is a model category $\cM$, then under suitable conditions on $\cM$ and $\Phi$, which does not include any accessibility or cofibrant generation, the filter quotient category $\cM_\Phi$ also admits a model structure (\cref{thm:filter quotient model structure}).
+In this paper we show that if the original category is a model category $\cM$, then under suitable conditions on $\cM$ and $\Phi$, which do not include any of the ``small generation" assumptions, the filter quotient category $\cM_\Phi$ also admits a model structure (\cref{thm:filter quotient model structure}).
 Moreover, the projection functor $P_\Phi$ preserves many important model categorical properties.
 This includes weak equivalences, (co)fibrations, finite (co)limits (\cref{subsec:limits}), Cartesian closure (\cref{subsec:cartesian closure}), properness (\cref{subsec:properness}), and being simplicial or enriched (\cref{subsec:enriched model structures}).

-Having constructed filter quotient model categories, we also show compatibility by proving that the underlying $\infty$-category of the filter quotient model category recovers the already studied \emph{filter quotient $\infty$-category} \cite{rasekh2021filterquotient} (\cref{sec:underlying infinity categories}).
+Having constructed filter quotient model categories, we also show compatibility by proving that the underlying $\infty$-category of the filter quotient model category recovers the already-mentioned \emph{filter quotient $\infty$-category} \cite{rasekh2021filterquotient} (\cref{sec:underlying infinity categories}).
 We culminate the paper with a careful analysis of examples, both classes of examples, namely \emph{filter products} (\cref{sec:filter products}), as well as specific examples (\cref{sec:examples}).